mharen/mharen.github.io/blog/2011/2011-11-candy-land-simulator-game-engine.md

     <span class="rem">// return a new board</span>
 }</pre>

-<p>That should read pretty easily from top to bottom (you may have to use your imagination a little bit).
-We’ll implement some of these in the next post.</p>
+That should read pretty easily from top to bottom (you may have to use your imagination a little bit).
+We’ll implement some of these in the next post.